decentology/fast-floward-1/week2/day1/readMe.md

 Access Control which describes the way in which we can use things called "Access Modifiers" to increase the security of our smart contracts.

-Previously, you may have declared all of your variable and functions using the `pub` keyword, like so:
+Previously, you may have declared all of your variables and functions using the `pub` keyword, like so:
 ```cadence
 pub let x: Bool